brennan913/Electric-Boogaloo/README.md

 When this comes together, we can use this system to represent pitches like `“C^4”` and `“Eb_3”`

 ## Note
 A `Note` is any single musical moment, and consists of one or more `Pitches`, and a length.
+This represents the `Pitch` or `Pitches`, if any, that occur in the given moment, and how long the given moment lasts.
 A `Note` can be:
 - a note in the traditional sense, like A or E♭ (`"A"` and `"Eb"`, respectively)
-- a rest,
+- a rest (represented with `"."`)
-- or a chord.
+- or a chord, such as an A minor chord (written as `"A/C/E"` or `"ACE"`).

-In our system, a `Note` of
+`Notes` are implemented as a vector of `Pitches` and an integer length.

 ## Track
+A `Track` is a single musical line, consisting of any number of `Notes`. `Tracks` can be layered on top of each other, and are implemented as a vector of `Notes`.

 ## MidiOutput
+A `MidiOutput` is not directly connected to music theory, but handles the logic for converting a `Track` or multiple `Tracks` to MIDI-format files. `MidiOutputs` are where Electric Boogaloo interfaces with Midifile's existing MIDI writing utilities.

 # Added Content